groupoid/per.ex/README.md

   3) For `Lam (x, A, t) : Pi (x, A, B)`, `reduce (App (Lam (x, A, t), a))` terminates for all `a : A`;
   4) `normalize Δ Γ t` terminates.

-### Canonicity
+### Consistency

-* Definition: Reduction reaches a normal form; equality is decidable.
-* Formal Statement: `equal Δ Γ t t'` terminates, reflecting normalize’s partial eta and beta reductions.
-* Status: Complete within a scope.
+The system is logically consistent, meaning no term `t` exists such that `Γ ⊢ t : ⊥`.
+This is upheld by normalization and the absence of paradoxes such as Girard's [Girard, 1972].

 ### Decidability

 * Definition: Type checking and equality are computable.
 * Formal Statement: `infer` and `check` terminate with a type or `TypeError`.
-* Status: Decidable, enhanced by lambda totality check.
+* Status: Decidable, enhanced by termination checks on lambda expressions.

 ## Game Console